-The purpose of this document is to establish performance requirements and methods of test for frequency modulated mobile and vehicular transmitters used by law enforcement agencies.
-This standard applies to transmitters which either do not have special subsystems such as selective signaling or voice privacy, or in which such subsystems are by-passed or disabled during testing for compliance with this standard.
+The purpose of this document is to establish performance requirements and methods of test for frequency modulated personal/portable transmitters used by law enforcement agencies.
+This standard applies to transmitters which either do not have special subsystems such as selective signaling or voice privacy, or in which such subsystems are bypassed or disabled during testing for compliance with this standard.